-NRS § 465.085 is the Nevada law prohibiting the unlawful manufacture, sale, distribution, marking, altering or modification of equipment and devices associated with gaming.
+NRS § 465.085 is Nevada law prohibiting the unlawful manufacture, sale, distribution, marking, altering, or modification of gaming equipment and devices.
+Unlawful acts with gaming equipment typically include tampering with slot machines, using fake chips, or altering dice or cards.

 The language of the statute reads that: